srwolf/begginerScalaCode/sport-poc/README.md

 *> run [export-filename]*

 And wait for:
-[success] XXXXXX indicating tha everything went fine if something was WRONG a Runtime exception will appear in this console.
+[success] XXXXXX indicating that everything was fine, if something was WRONG a Runtime exception will appear in this console.

 Notes: